Joan the Maid: Releases

-In the original version, Jeanne la pucelle I: Les batailles ran for 160 minutes (2:40), and Jeanne la pucelle II: Les prisons ran for 176 minutes (2:56), for a total of 336 minutes (5:36).
+In the original version, Jeanne la pucelle I: Les batailles ran for 160 minutes, and Jeanne la pucelle II: Les prisons for 176 minutes, totalling 336 minutes.

-The American DVD version had a significant portion cut.
-Joan the Maid: The Battles ran for 110 minutes (1:50), and Joan the Maid: The Prisons ran for 116 minutes (1:56), for a total of 226 minutes (3:46).
+American DVD releases removed significant portions; Joan the Maid: The Battles ran for 110 minutes, and Joan the Maid: The Prisons for 116 minutes, totalling 226 minutes.

-A 4K restoration of the film was released in August 2019, with a Blu-ray version of the restored film seeing release in December 2019.
+A 4K restoration was released in August 2019, with a Blu-ray seeing release in December 2019.

 Reception

 Glenn Kenny calls the film "essential cinema", in which the director (Rivette) "... applies a cinematic style that’s both impassioned and elegantly simple and rational to Joan’s inner and outer life, using long takes and brilliantly considered camera movements throughout."